 I'm still unhappy about Foggy's death, but I was greatly relieved to see Matt reconnecting with Karen in the finale.
 I don't need to see them romantically involved with each other but I'm glad their friendship wasn't just written out for the sake of narrative expediency.
 It was also nice to see Frank back and doing his thing with gusto, though I agree with Spoony that there should have been more meat on the bones of his admonition to his fanboys on the force.
 Maybe that'll come in S2, though this was really the time for it.

 It must be thanks to the irresistible gravity well that is Vincent D'Onofrio's performance but I ate up every bit of Fisk content with a spoon.
 Even the side characters around him are compelling -- I loved hating Daniel the sycophant, and found Sheila's growing discomfort with her role engaging.
 (I did not see her betrayal of Gallo coming.)
 Even Buck is, I suppose, an acceptable replacement for my poor, sweet Wesley.
-The idea that there is a part of New York City that is exempt from all federal and state laws is delirious nonsense, but I'll allow it on the basis that it will lead to fun storytelling.
+The idea that there is a part of New York City that is secretly exempt from all federal and state laws is delirious nonsense, but I'll allow it on the basis that it will lead to fun storytelling.

 I realize it's accurate to the comics, but Daredevil swinging around the city like Spider-Man doesn't translate well to live action and looks very silly.
 And there were several points at which Matt's senses passed beyond "superhuman" and started bordering on the omniscient.
 I don't buy him being able to recognize Heather's face by running his fingers over a sketch of her, and I have no idea how he clocked the threat of Buck coming to kill him in the hospital.